-As in Emergency departments the use of patient lifters clearly mandates for a height increase of ceiling as shown on the attached pictures than you must consider the following.
+As in Emergency departments, the use of patient lifters clearly mandates for a height increase of ceiling, as shown on the attached pictures, then you must consider the following.

 1. The ceiling should be set a 2900 or 3000mm FFL, the gantry will seat approx. 200mm below that, and the pendant arms another 300mm, the light seats below all that allowing a tall individual to work comfortably under the lot.

 2. The area for the gantry should not be fitted with any devices that could clash with the moving equipment or restrict access to vital devices.

 3. Examination/procedure lights need to be small and light weight yet able to provide the lux, and colour correction close to 40 K lux.